spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

   **Document:** preserved information [37]_

   **Artefact:** artifact created by humans which gives information about the culture of its creator and users [38]_

+**Featured:** If you have more than one image you can identify the file to be used as the main visual link to the record on a frontend web application.

 ----